PDFTriage: Question Answering over Long, Structured Documents: Experiments

 \subsection{Human Evaluation}

 To measure any difference between PDFTriage and the retrieval baselines, we established a human labeling study on Upwork.
 In the study, we hired 12 experienced English-speaking annotators to judge the answers generated by each system.
-Please see \autoref{sec:appendix} to see the full annotation questions for each question-document and its generated answers (for the overview, we use a sample question).
+Please see \autoref{sec:appendix} to see the full annotation questions for each question-document and its generated answers (for the overview, we use a sample question) as well as demographic information about the annotators.

 Our questions seek to understand several key attributes of each question-document pair as well as the associated general questions:

 \begin{enumerate} \item The overall quality of the question, such as its difficulty, clarity, and information needed for answering it. \item The category of the question, using the taxonomy in \autoref{sec:dataset_cosntruction}. \item The ranking of each generated answer for the given question-document pair. \item The accuracy, informativeness, readability/understandability, and clarity of each generated answer. \end{enumerate}